 - A subplot in "The Pandemic Special" has the South Park Police Department lose all their jobs as a reference to the protests following George Floyd's death.
 They become teachers for the newly-reopened school, but resort to the same violence, shooting Token for practically no reason and trying to claim he went to the hospital for the coronavirus and later shooting up the town after the kids escape the school.

-- "Alright" by Kendrick Lamar is sometimes considered the unofficial anthem of the movement, and its hook "We gon' be alright" is a common chant at BLM rallies.
+- Kendrick Lamar's song "Alright" is sometimes considered the unofficial anthem of the movement, and its hook "We gon' be alright" is a common chant at BLM rallies.

-- "Fuck Tha Police" by N.W.A. is also a common BLM anthem.
+- N.W.A's "Fuck Tha Police" is also a common BLM anthem, for obvious reasons.